 Social media posts need to consider the commitment we make to all members of the public in terms of privacy while on site at MSK.
 Photography and video recording is not permitted in common/public areas at MSK.
 If filming or taking photography for personal use, only share it with only those people who need the information.

 Help us help you.
-If you would like to use social media in your department, clear it with your supervisor, and then get in touch with the Department of Communications, where we can help you get started.
+If you would like to use social media in your department, clear it with your supervisor, and then get in touch with the Department of Marketing & Communications, where we can help you get started.
 This helps us coordinate all of MSK’s different social media initiatives across our organization.
-Additionally, if you notice frequent online activity from other employees that doesn’t align with these guidelines, please bring it to the attention of your supervisor or the Department of Communications.
+Additionally, if you notice frequent online activity from other employees that doesn’t align with these guidelines, please bring it to the attention of your supervisor or the Department of Marketing & Communications.

-If you have any questions about what is OK to include on your blog, Facebook page, Twitter feed, YouTube channel or any other social media site, please contact the Social Media Strategist within the Department of Communications.
+If you have any questions about what is OK to include on your blog, Facebook page, Twitter feed, YouTube channel or any other social media site, please contact the Social Media Strategist within the Department of Marketing & Communications.
 We can also share valuable tools, tips, and best practices to make your social media communications most effective.
 We welcome your interest in communicating about MSK online, and thank you for contributing to these conversations.